Best-selling author and expert in economics field research to deliver James C. Snyder Memorial Lecture

 The James C. Snyder Memorial Lecture is the Department of Agricultural Economics’ signature event at Purdue University.
 The lectures were established in February 1975 as an appropriate memorial to a distinguished member of the faculty.
 Funds are contributed by friends and corporations who wish to encourage the continuation of Jim Snyder’s professional efforts during his brief but brilliant career.
 As a highlight, a top professional in agricultural business and economics, or related areas, is brought to the campus to give a lecture and interact with staff and students.
 The Memorial Lecture, of general interest to all Department professional staff and students, is the high point of the visit.
 The lecture is open to the public with selected professionals invited as special guests.

-- To recognize the professional contributions of Professor James Snyder in pioneering undergraduate curriculum in agricultural business management, and in the development and application of quantitative techniques for agribusiness research and training of graduates.
+- Recognize the professional contributions of Professor James Snyder in pioneering undergraduate curriculum in agricultural business management, and in the development and application of quantitative techniques for agribusiness research and training of graduates

-- To contribute to the Department’s efforts to enhance and motivate excellence in all of its mission areas by bringing to the Purdue campus individuals who can offer unique contributions.
+- Contribute to the Department’s efforts to enhance and motivate excellence in all of its mission areas by bringing to the Purdue campus individuals who can offer unique contributions

-- To broaden the perspective of students by exposing them to outstanding professionals from other institutions, and close interaction both within structured situations and informal settings.
+- Broaden the perspective of students by exposing them to outstanding professionals from other institutions, and close interaction both within structured situations and informal settings.

 Previous Snyder Lecturers

 - Joe Balagtas, Ted McKinney, Matt Erickson, and Rob Johansson, 2021 - recording